1. Follow safety and hygiene guidelines

 In Morzine, you can easily enjoy the outdoors while avoiding the crowds.
 Just opt for private lessons and activities instead of group ones, such as booking a private ski or snowboard instructor for you and your group of friends or family, or a private transfer to take you from Geneva airport to your accommodation.
 There are plenty of other things you can do in the area in small groups.
 After weeks of confinement, being outdoors, breathing fresh air and feeling the sun's warmth on our skin is just what we need.

 Limitations regarding the amount of people that businesses can welcome or the crowds that events can gather are being enforced.
 That's why, now more than ever, we recommend you book early.
 This will ensure you get the best table in Morzine's hottest apres-ski spot!

 5. Get off the beaten path

 Another great strategy to avoid the crowds and to discover Morzine's hidden gems along the way is to visit the area's lesser-known places.
-The Portes du Soleil is full of charming secret spots and the best way to explore them is to book a local guide.
-You'll get to ski remote stashes of powder, hit internationally famous trails on a mountain bike (or an e-bike – perfect for the whole family!), hike the Alpine summits and try out new things like climbing.
+The valley is full of charming secret spots and the best way to explore them is to book a local guide.
+You'll get to ski remote stashes of powder and try out new things.
 There's a world of choices away from the tourist crowds in Morzine!